 Investment return is distributed for operations on a unit share basis.
 The spending policy limits the annual distribution of return based upon a 12-quarter average market value.
-For 2023 and 2022, the percentage distributed was 4.5%.
+The College historically limited this distribution to 4.5% of the 12-quarter average market value.
+In 2024, the Board of Trustees approved an increase to this limit from 4.5% to 9%.

-In addition to the 4.5% draw, there was a board approved and donor requested draw of \$9,000,000 and \$7,302,666 for the years ended June 30, 2023 and 2022, respectively, to support operations.
-In both 2023 and 2022, the entire amount was transferred from the quasi endowment.
+In addition to the 9% and 4.5% draw, there was a board approved and donor requested draw of \$4,000,000 and \$9,000,000 for the years ended June 30, 2024 and 2023, respectively, to support operations.
+In both 2024 and 2023, the entire amount was transferred from the quasi endowment.

 As a result of market declines and appropriations, the fair value of certain donor-restricted endowments may fall below original contributed value.
-Deficiencies of this nature were reported as reductions of net assets with donor restrictions in the amount of \$966,352 and \$1,339,336 at June 30, 2023 and 2022, respectively.
+Deficiencies of this nature were reported as reductions of net assets with donor restrictions in the amount of \$1,470,780 and \$966,352 at June 30, 2024 and 2023, respectively.